sveltejs/kit/documentation/docs/00-introduction.md

     An integrated development server with built-in hot module reloading and error overlays.
 TypeScript support out of the box.

 ### Getting started

-> SvelteKit is in early development, and some things may change before we hit version 1.0.
-This document is a work-in-progress.
-If you get stuck, reach out for help in the [Discord chatroom](https://svelte.dev/chat).
->
-> See the [migration guides](/migrating) for help upgrading from Sapper.

 The easiest way to start building a SvelteKit app is to run `npm init`: